 As you can see, there are countless reasons that you may find yourself dealing with an audit, which means you need to make sure you’re prepared for this common tax issue.
 In particular, you need to be sure that you aren’t throwing away your tax returns and related documents too early.

 When the IRS initiates an audit, it will request a wide variety of documents, including copies of your old tax returns.
 If you no longer have these returns, it can make the audit process much more difficult, and it may increase the chances of an unfavorable result.

 Generally, you should keep a tax return until the audit statute of limitations has expired, which for federal tax returns is three years after the return was filed.
 Your state taxing authority may have a longer statute of limitations, so you should check the rules in your state before throwing away your state returns.
 In addition to copies of your tax returns, other documents that you should save include:

 The biggest fear of most people facing an IRS audit is that they’ll eventually need to pay back taxes.
-Fortunately, with the help of Solvable, you can deal with your tax debt quickly and easily.
-We’ve connected thousands of people with the best debt relief companies in the country, and we are here to do the same for you.
-To get started, read our debt relief company reviews or contact us with your questions.
+Fortunately, with the help of Solvable, you can deal with your back taxes quickly and easily.
+We’ve connected thousands of people with the best back tax assistance companies in the country, and we are here to do the same for you.
+To get started, read our back tax assistance company reviews or contact us with your questions.